awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether Amazon RDS instances are publicly accessible by evaluating the `PubliclyAccessible` field in the instance configuration item\.

+Neptune DB instances and Amazon DocumentDB clusters do not have the `PubliclyAccessible` flag and cannot be evaluated\.
+However, this control can still generate findings for these resources\.
+You can suppress these findings\.

 The `PubliclyAccessible` value in the RDS instance configuration indicates whether the DB instance is publicly accessible\.
 When the DB instance is configured with `PubliclyAccessible`, it is an Internet\-facing instance with a publicly resolvable DNS name, which resolves to a public IP address\.
 When the DB instance isn't publicly accessible, it is an internal instance with a DNS name that resolves to a private IP address\.

 Unless you intend for your RDS instance to be publicly accessible, the RDS instance should not be configured with `PubliclyAccessible` value\.
 Doing so might allow unnecessary traffic to your database instance\.